 - The movie $la$her$ disguised all cuts with pans, often whip pans to keep the pace of the action.
 Cuts were done when no actors were in the camera, maintaining the illusion that the entire movie was a single shot done by a single cameraman present in the scene.

 - Used frequently and hilariously in Hot Fuzz, accompanied by a whooshing sound.

 - Also used sometimes in Spaced.
 And pretty much any Edgar Wright project, really.

 - Used quite a few times at the beginning of the movie Snake Eyes, in order to join up separate shots to make the first 12 minutes of the film look like one continuous take when it really wasn't.

-- In the films, Spider-Man's Spider-Sense is portrayed via a long Whip Pan from Spidey to the dangerous object, with a sound effect to indicate it.
+- Spider-Man Trilogy: The Spider-Sense is portrayed via a long Whip Pan from Spidey to the dangerous object, with a sound effect to indicate it.

 - It's used to great effect in the trailer for Magnolia.